JK-A2023/Sparta_DevOps/week_3/day_1/ssh.md

 Its most notable applications are remote login and command-line execution.

+## What are Private and Public keys?

+### Public Key

+- Cryptographic key that is intended to be shared openly with anyone, hence the name "public".
+- When someone wants to send you an encrypted message or datas, they use your public key to encrypt it.
+Once encrypted with your public key, only your corresponding private key can decrypt it.
+- It is computationally infeasible to derive the private key from the public key.

+### Private Key

+- Closely guarded secret key that must never be shared with anyone.
+It is used for decryption and digital signatures.
+- When you receive data that has been encrypted with your public key, you use your private key to decrypt it.
+This ensures only you can access the original content.
+- If someone gains access to your private key, they can decrypt your messages and impersonate you in digital signatures.

 ## How does SSH work?

 Operates as a layered protocol suite comprising three principal hierarchical components: